Siena, Italy: The Heart of the Tuscany!

 A real insider tip is the small natural history museum, the so-called Musei dell’Accademia dei Fisiocritici in Siena.
 This academy was founded in 1691, although the museum opened in the second half of the 18th century.
 Today, the exhibition rooms house collected curiosities from three centuries and valuable geological, mineralogical, paleontological and zoological findings.

-Tip: Admission to the museum is free of charge!
+Tip: The entrance to the museum is free of charge!
+However, you can support this exciting natural history museum with a small donation.

 Santuario di Santa Caterina